1576 – 2020

 Harvard University archaeologists Gordon Willey and student Richard Leventhal begin settlement survey and work in the Copan Valley away from the main site.

-The government of Honduras begins the first phase of a major archaeological project under the direction of French archaeologist Claude Baudez of the Centre de Recherche Scientifique.
+The government of Honduras begins the first phase of a major archaeological project under the direction of French archaeologist Claude Baudez of the Centre National de la Recherche Scientifique.
 A significant settlement survey is undertaken, as well as serious sculpture studies and the excavation of Temples 4 and 18.
 The town of Copan gets its first sewer system.

 The second phase of the Honduran government-sponsored project is directed by William Sanders of Penn State University.
 The project finishes the settlement surveys and excavates Las Sepulturas.
-The town of Copan gets somewhat regular electricity.
+The town of Copan gets regular electricity.

 William Fash of Northern Illinois State University, Barbara Fash and Rudy Larios begin the Copan Mosaics project to record and protect Copan’s hundreds of stone mosaic sculptures.